AweResume/Chersophyte.github.io/projects.md

 Collaborating: <b>University of California, Los Angeles</b><br>
 In networked multi-agent reinforcement learning, we argue that individual reward engineering can motivate agents' cooperation.
 <br />
 Considering sequential resource allocation scenarios such as logistic network and routing, a variety of methods are proposed for motivation design in learning with graph feature processing.
 We introduce an attention mechanism to infer agents' individual action influence.
-For scalability of large networked multi-agent system, we design sub-graph layers and graph-layer attention to consider influence contagion.
+To adapt scalability of large networked multi-agent system, we represent sub-graph layers and graph-layer attention for influence contagion.
 <br />
 Also, we now consider a method to calculate agents' contribution in cooperation task to improve cooperative performance.
 It is also a motivation engineering problem in MARL.
 <br />